eclipse-iofog/iofog.org/content/docs/2.0.0/remote-deployment/setup-your-controlplane.md

 In this guide, our Control Plane will deploy a single Controller instance.
 Our enterprise solution can be used to deploy multiple, highly available Controller instances within a single Control Plane but that process is not covered here.

-There are two flavours of Controller deployments - Vanilla and Kubernetes.
+There are two flavours of Controller deployments - Remote and Kubernetes.
 If you have a Kubernetes cluster, you can deploy a Controller directly onto it.
 Otherwise, a Linux remote host will do just fine.

 <aside class="notifications note">
   <h3><img src="/images/icos/ico-note.svg" alt="">We use YAML to define ioFog resources</h3>